Friday, May 04, 2018

 I love paneer butter masala.
 LOVE.
 IT.
 This is pretty much all I order at Indian restaurants.
 Well, this and saag paneer.
 See a theme?
 But I've never actually made it at home, which is a bit of a shame.
 So I turned to my trusty favorite Indian food blogger because she never lets me down.
 And this recipe was no exception.
 A little spicy, incredibly flavorful, and perfectly comforting.
 I may not have grown up eating Indian food, but this makes me as happy as chicken and dumplings.

 Note: Try to find Kashmiri red chili powder, because that's what gives the red coloring to this dish.
 If you can't find it, you can use a mixture of paprika and cayenne.
-An Indian bay leaf is different that the bay laurel leaves used in western cooking, but if you can't find the Indian version, the regular one works just fine (as an aside, they only had bay laurel leaves at the Indian grocery I visited, which I found slightly baffling).
+An Indian bay leaf is different than the bay laurel leaves used in western cooking, but if you can't find the Indian version, the regular one works just fine (as an aside, they only had bay laurel leaves at the Indian grocery I visited, which I found slightly baffling).

 Paneer Makhanwala (Paneer Butter Masala)